 Design of Siegelaub, a fixed-width typeface inspired by the work of curator Seth Siegelaub, author of The Artist’s Reserved Rights Transfer and Sale Agreement (1971), and (unidentified) type, documented in a vitrine at the Hollywood YMCA, being used to caption images of amateur athletes from the 1970s.
 Siegelaub has 128 glyphs with basic Latin characters, lining figures, alternates, ligatures, punctuation, and symbols.
 License includes two styles, Mono and Grotesque.
 Available at Primary.

-Screen printed in Los Angeles by/for Heady–Made on 70s deadstock t-shirts with TAGBANGER demask woven label hand stitched inside.
-Los Angeles Annexed is an ongoing series of outputs which explore the impact of the 321 annexations which make up the City of Los Angeles.
+Screen printed in Los Angeles on 70s deadstock t-shirts with TAGBANGER demask woven label hand stitched inside.
+Los Angeles (Annexed) is an ongoing series of outputs which explore the impact of the 321 annexations which make up the City of Los Angeles.
 Valle (Annexed) is a bootleg of the 1976 Joey Terrill ‘Malflora/Maricón (Rolemodel)’ t-shirt and, similarly, subverts language that is typically used to diminish people living in the San Fernando Valley, which was annexed by the City of Los Angeles in 1915.

 TM Research Archive